Andrew Peller Limited (ADWPF) CEO John Peller on Q4 2020 Results - Earnings Call Transcript

 Amr Ezzat

 Okay.
-So, if I'm looking ahead to the current quarter, the June quarter and I understand that situations like still fluids depending on the geography of the channel, but you guys like spoke to the retail channel, e-com liquor boards being up meaningfully than obviously export businesses, soft, hospitality is obviously soft as well.
+So, if I'm looking ahead to the current quarter, the June quarter and I understand that situation is still fluid depending on the geography and the channel, but you guys like spoke to the retail channel, e-com, liquor boards being up meaningfully than obviously export businesses, soft, hospitality is obviously soft as well.
 I know John mentioned 5% to 10% impact for the year.
 So, is that relative to fiscal 2020?
 And then, are you guys assuming the bulk of that impact would be in the June quarter?

 Steve Attridge